cyrusbuffington/cyrusbuffington/README.md

 - A Software Engineer at Visa, building mobile payment products.

-- A Co-Founder and Mobile Developer at Heat Studio LLC, creating apps and software solutions.
+- A Co-Founder and Mobile Developer at Heat Studio LLC, having launched 17+ apps on the App Store.

 - A Mobile Developer at ZotBins, working on sustainability-focused technology.

-- A Software Engineer Intern at the Learning & Decision Neuroscience Lab, developing software for research.
+- A Software Engineer Intern at the Learning & Decision Neuroscience Lab, developing software for Neuroscience research.

 - A Coding Instructor at Code Ninjas, teaching students foundational programming skills.